 Jasmin specializes in elasmobranch ecology and evolution.
 Her past research interests include smalltooth sawfish movement ecology and hammerhead shark phylogeny.
-She is a member of the American Elasmobranch Society and served on their Student Action Committee for two years.
-Jasmin completed internships with the Smithsonian Environmental Research Center, Fort Johnson Marine Lab and FWC Division of Marine Fisheries Management.
+She is a member of the American Elasmobranch Society and served on their Student Affairs Committee as the Early Career Representative.
+She is a member of the IUCN Shark Specialist group and serves on their Communications Team.
 She worked as an instructor for the Saturday at the Sea program through the Florida State University Office of STEM Teaching Activities.
 Jasmin has a passion for science education and making science more accessible for everyone.
 She is the project coordinator for the MarSci-LACE project, which is focused on researching and promoting best practices to recruit, support and retain minority students in marine science.
 She is excited to help open doors for more underrepresented minority students to join the exciting field of marine science.

-Jaida Elcock is lab technician at Howard University and an incoming graduate student at the University of Washington.
-Her research interests include elasmobranch ecology and conservation.
+Jaida Elcock is a PhD student in the MIT-WHOI Joint Program.
+Her research is on shark movement ecology.
 She is particularly interested in the movement ecology of migratory elasmobranchs, as this information is still unknown for many species.
 Jaida received her B.S. in Biology with University Honors from Northern Arizona University in Flagstaff, Arizona.
 She has previously lived in landlocked states but has still been able to gain experience with marine animals through an internship at OdySea Aquarium in Scottsdale, Arizona.
-Though not an National Science Foundation Graduate Research Fellow, Jaida was recognized as an Honorable Mention for her research proposal.
+Though not a National Science Foundation Graduate Research Fellow, Jaida was recognized as an Honorable Mention for her research proposal.
 She has also been recognized as an American Elasmobranch Society Young Professional Recruitment Fund Scholar.
 Jaida is incredibly excited to help other underrepresented students light a fire within themselves to fuel a passion for marine sciences.